Polymer/old-docs-site/docs/start/getting-the-code.md

     bower init

 This generates a basic `bower.json` file.
-Some of the questions, like “What kind of modules do you expose,” can be ignored by pressing Enter.
+Some of the questions, like "What kind of modules do you expose," can be ignored by pressing Enter.

 The next step is to install {{site.project_title}}.